Adapting Knowledge for Few-shot Table-to-Text Generation: Experiments

 \subsection{Ablation Study}

-We perform an ablation study on the BART-large model by incorporating each proposed technique.
-Here, the suffix ``-PA" indicates only removing the PA.
-Furthermore, ``-PT" indicates only removing the prototype selector.
-And “-PA\&PT” demonstrates the result of only using the backbone generator (BART-large).
+We conduct an ablation study on the BART-large model to systematically assess the impact of each proposed technique.
+In this context, the suffix ``-KA" signifies the exclusion of knowledge adapter, thereby relying solely on PT, which aligns with the process of training P2G utilizing BART-large.
+Conversely, ``-PT" denotes the removal of the prototype selector, entailing the application of KA for knowledge injection and leveraging the BART-large model as the primary generator to craft fluent descriptions from linearized tabular data.
+Additionally, ``-KA\&PT" illustrates the scenario where only the backbone generator (BART-large) is employed, devoid of any augmentations.
 Table~\ref{table-ableu}, Table~\ref{table-arouge}, and Table~\ref{table5} demonstrate the results of BLEU4, ROUGE-4, and PARENT-F, respectively, for the Humans, Books, and Songs domains, and for training set sizes of 50, 100, 200, and 500.

-According to the results of this ablation study, both the prototype selector and the PA significantly improve the performance compared to the result of the backbone generator.
-The prototype selector performs better than the PA for the Books and Songs data sets, and the PA achieves better performance for the Humans data set.
-Using all techniques further improves the experimental results.